Australian white ibis: Urban populations

 The species has been able to colonise urban areas by reducing its fear response when in close proximity to humans, and by significantly widening its suite of food items to include human refuse – strategies that other closely related species such as the straw-necked ibis and the spoonbills have not replicated.

 Questions surrounding the origins of recent highly urbanised and closely human-habituated populations of the species are complicated by the establishment of free-flying exhibit flocks of formerly captive birds at a number of zoos and wildlife parks, including Sydney's Taronga Zoo, which first acquired birds for this purpose around 1971.
 A 1973 ABC TV report noted Taronga's by then well-established "liberty flock" was breeding locally, unlike natural populations, which at that time were only known to fleetingly visit the urban area and not breed there.

 The resident Taronga flock nested in exotic Canary Island date palms, and was notably very closely habituated to people; approaching them at close quarters, feeding from rubbish bins and scavenging food from outdoor dining areas.
 These previously undocumented behaviours became closely associated with the urban Sydney flocks that emerged from around 1980 onwards, directly across the harbour in the Royal Botanic Gardens and the Sydney CBD, and further afield in the Centennial Parklands.

+The emergence of urban ibis populations in the wake of the 1970s zoo liberty flock experiment directly mirrors the establishment of the African sacred ibis as a resident species across Europe, with those populations confirmed as originating from free ranging zoo flocks in the same decade.

 The relationship between birds originating from the Taronga flock and any influx of inland birds into Sydney is poorly known, but it is speculated that human-habituated flocks originating from the zoo may have encouraged some visiting flocks to stay in Sydney, with the two populations likely merging to some degree.
 Resident Sydney birds may have influenced newcomers fleeing from inland drought to adapt to new food sources in the city and to accept close proximity to humans.

 Other free-flying exhibit populations were similarly established at Healesville Sanctuary in Victoria and at Tidbinbilla in the ACT, both of which mirrored the Taronga example by appearing to serve as population nucleation points.
 Healesville birds also seeded a free-flying population at Currumbin Wildlife Sanctuary in Queensland.

 The urban population further increased after a further period of inland drought in 1998.
 The birds are an example of wildlife migration caused by climate change.
 The first big colony set up in the Sydney suburb of Bankstown and started to cause anxiety in the local community.
 It is estimated the colony was the largest outside the Macquarie Marshes, their natural breeding wetland in inland NSW.